coderefinery/manuals/instructor-tech-online.md

 :width: 50%

 **S10**: HPC Kickstart course.
 Note the colors contrast of the windows and colors of the prompt and text.
+The history is smaller and doesn't take up primary working space.
+The working directory is in the window titlebar.
 ```